Limitless-Studios/Supercell-Mods/README.md

 # Royale-Mods
-CSV and SC mods for Clash Royale
+Client-side cosmetic CSV and SC mods for Clash Royale.

+These mods DO NOT modify gameplay.

 ### Installation Instructions:
 For Android: